 Unfortunately, the beard trimmer is not very good for trimming body hair.
 Sure, the body trimmer isn’t designed for that, but it’s the only option that has a selectable length.
 I like to manscape, but I don’t want my chest hair to be completely shorn.
 So because of this I prefer my standard, Bed Bath and Beyond bought Norelco trimmer.

 But that isn’t to say the Philips Click and Style isn’t worthy of its $60 price tag, because it most certainly is.
 It provides an astoundingly excellent and close face shave, trims unwanted body hair with relatively ease and provides bearded individuals the necessary tool to ensure their facial hair doesn’t grow to a birds nesting length.
 And it does it all in one device, making it the ideal travel companion as well as at home shaver.

-the ultimate manscaping tool, bar none.
+Bottom Line: the ultimate manscaping tool, bar none.

 - Waterproof – easy to clean and you can use it in the shower

 - Close shave on your face or body

 - All-in-one device

 - Body trimmer is one length only; close

 - Face shaving attachment only offers two rotary blades – adds a bit of time

 You can buy the Philips Click N’ Style shaver from Amazon for $60.